TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/10-template-creation-by-example.rst

 ----------------------------------------------------

 The various templates have many common elements.
-First we define the basic framework by a common layout (see the section "<xref linkend="Fluid_using_layouts" />" earlier in this chapter) and store repeating code in partials (see the section "<xref linkend="Fluid_using_partials" />" earlier in this chapter).
+First we define the basic framework by a common layout (see the section :ref:`fluid-using-layouts` earlier in this chapter) and store repeating code in partials (see the section ":ref:`moving-repeating-snippets-to-partials`" earlier in this chapter).
 The basic framework of our templates looks as follows::

 	<f:layout name="default" />